avner-csumb/redis_slidev/slides.md

 <br>

-Redis supports five different data structures: strings, hashes, lists, sets and ordered sets --- regardless of the type, a value is accessed by a key.
+Redis supports **5** different data structures --- regardless of the type, a value is accessed by a key

 <v-clicks>

 - **String**: arbitrary byte values
-- **Hash**: maps of fields → values
+- **Hash**: represents a map between string fields and string values
+  - like a Python dictionary
 - **List**: ordered collections
 - **Set**: unique, unordered collections
 - **Sorted Set**: scored, ordered collections